amanusk/s-tui/README.md

 ## Dependencies

-s-tui is a great for monitoring.
+s-tui is great for monitoring.
 If you would like to stress your system, install stress.
 Stress options will then show up in s-tui (optional)

 ```
 sudo apt-get install stress